-As a result of the management described above, DOI posted financial performance for the 35th Fiscal Period of 15,050 million yen in operating revenue, 7,665 million yen in operating income, 7,100 million yen in ordinary income and 7,099 million yen in net income.
+As a result of the management described above, DOI posted financial performance for the 36th Fiscal Period of 13,646 million yen in operating revenue, 6,747 million yen in operating income, 6,151 million yen in ordinary income and 6,192 million yen in net income.

 Concerning distributions, it is planned that the amount equivalent to distributions from earnings would be included in the amount of tax-deductible expenses based on application of special provisions for taxation of corporation tax (Article 67-15 of the Act on Special Measures Concerning Taxation (Act No. 26 of 1957; including amendments thereto) (the "Special Taxation Measures Act")).
-Accordingly, retaining 547,624,580 yen from application of "Special Provisions for Taxation in Cases of Repurchase of Specified Assets" (Article 65-7 of the Special Taxation Measures Act) as reserve for reduction entry, DOI decided to distribute the entire amount remaining after deducting provision of reserve for reduction entry from unappropriated retained earnings, and declared a distribution amount per unit of 13,700 yen.
+Accordingly, DOI decided to distribute the entire amount after adding reversal of reserve for reduction entry (359,965,015 yen) to unappropriated retained earnings, and declared a distribution amount per unit of 13,700 yen.